Core · Beginner

 What you'll know at the end

-- Five open chords — Em, Am, E, A, D — formed cleanly and checked string by string
+- Five open chords: Em, Am, E, A, D

-- Steady down-strums that hold a chord through a full bar
+- Down-strums that hold a full bar

-- Three Little Birds — a real three-chord song, end to end
+- Three Little Birds, end to end

 First Sounds